 BCSTA standing committees are formed by resolution on the AGM floor and are governed by bylaw.
-Committees with this status include the Aboriginal Education Committee, the Credentials Committee, the Finance and Audit Committee, the Legislative Committee and the Professional Learning Committee.
+Committees with this status include the Credentials Committee, the Finance and Audit Committee, the Indigenous Education Committee, the Legislative Committee and the Professional Learning Committee.

 Providing oversight and verification at our Annual General Meeting

 The purpose of the BCSTA Credentials Committee is to review the number of official trustee delegates registered for each year’s Annual General Meeting, and, based on those numbers, to determine the number of votes needed to be elected to the board of directors or to pass an extraordinary motion.
 The committee’s responsibilities begin each morning of the AGM Business Session when they are called on to calculate and certify the official delegate count.
 Their role is one of oversight and verification on behalf of our Association as a whole.